Spatio-Temporal Pricing for Ridesharing Platforms: Simulation Results

 \subsection{Scenario One: The End of a Sporting Event}

-We first consider the scenario in Figure~\ref{fig:ex1_end_of_event}, modeling the end of a sporting event.
-There are three locations $\loc = \{A, B, C\}$ with unit distances $\dist(a,b) = 1$ for all $a,b\in \loc$, and two time periods.
+We first consider the scenario in Figure~\ref{fig:ex1_end_of_event}, modeling the end of a sport event.
+There are three locations $\loc = \{A, B, C\}$ with unit distances $\dist(a,b) = 1$ for all $a, b\in \loc$, and two time periods.
 Trip costs are $3$ per period, and exiting early costs $1$ per period: $\cost_{a,b,t} = 3\dist(a,b)$, and $\exitCost_{\Delta} = \Delta$.
-In each economy, at time $0$, there are $15$ and $10$ drivers that are already in the platform becoming available at locations $C$ and $B$.\footnote{We assume that all drivers are already in the platform, so that the results do not reflect the disadvantage of myopic for not making optimal entrance decisions.} $20$ riders request trip $(C,B,0)$ and $10$ riders request trips $(B,C,0)$ and $(B,A,0)$ respectively.
+In each economy, at time $0$, there are $15$ and $10$ drivers that are already in the platform becoming available at locations $C$ and $B$.\footnote{With the assumption that all drivers are already in the platform, the results do not reflect the disadvantage of myopic for not making optimal entrance decisions.} $20$ riders request trip $(C,B,0)$, and $10$ riders request trips $(B,C,0)$ and $(B,A,0)$ respectively.
 When the event ends, there are $N_{C,B,1}$ riders hoping to take a ride from $(C,1)$ to $(B,2)$.
 The values of all riders are independently drawn from the exponential distribution with mean $10$.

-As we vary the number of riders $N_{C,B,1}$ requesting the trip $(C,B,1)$ from $0$ to $100$, we randomly generate $1,000$ economies, and compare the average welfare, driver's time efficiency and average regret as shown in Figure~\ref{fig:ex1_welfare_regret_efficiency}.
+As we vary the number of riders $N_{C,B,1}$ requesting the trip $(C,B,1)$ from $0$ to $100$, we randomly generate $1,000$ economies, and compare the average welfare and driver's time efficiency in Figure~\ref{fig:ex1_welfare_efficiency}.
 Figure~\ref{fig:ex1_event_welfare} shows that the STP mechanism achieves a substantially higher social welfare than the myopic pricing mechanism, especially when there are a large number of drivers taking the trip $(C,B,1)$.
 Figure~\ref{fig:ex1_event_efficiency} shows that the STP mechanism becomes less time-efficient as the number of $(C,B,1)$ riders increases, as more of the $15$ drivers starting at $(C,0)$ stay in the same location until time $1$.
 The high time-efficiency achieved by myopic is because of the fact that undispatched drivers decided to exit immediately.
 The effective use of driver's time under myopic (total amount of time driver spend driving riders, divided by the total time a driver is willing to work) is in fact around 60 percent.
-We also see the extent to which the myopic pricing mechanism is not incentive aligned.
-Drivers that are dispatched to the trips $(C,B,1)$ and $(B,A,1)$ may regret having not relocated to $C$ instead and get paid a large amount at time $1$.
-Figure~\ref{fig:ex1_event_regret} shows that the average regret of the 25 drivers increases significantly as $N_{C,B,1}$ increases.